ProofAgent Harness Documentation

 How is this different from Promptfoo or DeepEval?

-Promptfoo and DeepEval are excellent for single-shot evaluation. proofagent-harness is built for multi-turn adversarial evaluation: the conductor escalates pressure across turns, blends attack vectors, and exploits the agent's prior responses.
-The 3-Harness-Juror Delphi consensus is also unique.
+Promptfoo and DeepEval are excellent for single-shot evaluation. proofagent-harness is built for multi-turn adversarial evaluation: the conductor escalates pressure across turns, blends attack vectors, and exploits the agent's prior responses; the 3-Harness-Juror consensus re-votes on disagreement; and --upload turns the finished evaluation into a Governance & release gate release gate (pass / review / block) straight from CI.
 Use them together: Promptfoo for prompt-engineering iteration, this harness for production-readiness gates.

 Does this work with LangChain / LangGraph / CrewAI / OpenAI Agents SDK?